Southern Bell Telephone & Telegraph Co. v. Miller, 734

 Appeal from Circuit Court, Jefferson County; E.C.
 Crowe, Judge.

-The original suit was against the Southern Bell, the People's Home Telephone Company, and the Birmingham Railway, Light & Power Company.
+The original suit was against the Southern Bell, the People's Home Telephone Company, and the Birmingham Railway, Light &amp Power Company.
 The Birmingham Railway, Light & Power Company was stricken on motion of plaintiff, and judgment was had against the Southern Bell Company.
 The original complaint declared upon simple negligence.
-The second count was based upon the willful, wanton, or intentional conduct of the servants or agents of defendant while acting within the line and scope of their employment, in that they wantonly, willfully, or intentionally caused said pole to fall upon plaintiff with the knowledge that plaintiff would probably be injured thereby, and with reckless disregard of the consequences.
+The second count was based upon the willful, wanton, or intentional conduct of the servants or agents of defendant while acting within the line and scope of their employment, in that they wantonly willfully, or intentionally caused said pole to fall upon plaintiff with the knowledge that plaintiff would probably be injured thereby, and with reckless disregard of the consequences.

 The evidence of J.L.
 Powell, referred to in the opinion, is as follows:

 A lineman climbing the pole can tell from the way the pole acts whether it is rotten, sometimes.
 If it is as rotten as that (referring to part of the pole that fell that had been produced in court) looks to be, he would be apt to know it was in that condition by climbing the pole.
 Coker, a lineman had been in our employ I suppose about eight or six years.
 He was a good lineman.
-So far as I know, he performed his duty faithfully
+So far as I know, he performed his duty faithfully.

 Stokely, Scrivner & Dominick, of Birmingham, for appellant.